-The practice of meditation and CBD have very similar reactions in our bodies, and even more, in our Endocannabinoid System.
+The practice of meditation and consuming CBD produce very similar reactions in our bodies and in our Endocannabinoid System.
 They are more related than you think.

 Yes, this sounds very 1967.
 However, there is much more to this combination than a Summer of Love version.
 Taking a closer look, not all cannabinoids are compatible with what meditation is set to achieve to mind and body.
-It’s CBD the one that triggers similar medical reactions in our bodies.
-And even more, CBD and meditation activate the endocannabinoid system.
+It is CBD the one that triggers similar medical reactions in our bodies.
+And furthermore, CBD and meditation activate the endocannabinoid system.

 Why CBD and not THC for meditation?

-The cannabis plants has hundreds of chemical compounds known as cannabinoids.
-Even though there are hundreds of cannabinoids, the best studied are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+The cannabis plant has hundreds of chemical compounds known as cannabinoids.
+Even though there are hundreds of cannabinoids, the best known are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Although they both have medicinal benefits, they have very different effects in our body.

 5 things CBD and meditation have in common?

 As well as meditation, CBD has very similar effects.
 There is compelling evidence relating CBD and stress relief.
-This cannabinoid tonifies The Endocannabinoid System and improves the ability for our bodies to manage stress.
+This cannabinoid tones The Endocannabinoid System and improves the ability of our bodies to manage stress.
 Research also suggests that CBD counteracts with the psychoactive effect of THC.
 In some cases, doctors even treat drug addictions with CBD.

 As well as meditation, CBD also lowers blood pressure.
 A recent study proved that even a single dose of CBD reduces resting blood pressure and blood pressure associated with increased heart rate.
-The paper concluded that with more research CBD can even be a treatment for cardiovascular disorders.
+The paper concluded that, with more research, CBD can even become a treatment for cardiovascular disorders.

-Meditation stimulates the release of some neurotransmitters in the brain that are help to deal with anxiety.
-Some of these are serotonin, which helps you feel more relaxed and avoid anxiety.
+Meditation stimulates the release of some neurotransmitters in the brain that are helpful when dealing with anxiety.
+One of these is serotonin, which helps you feel more relaxed and avoid anxiety.
 GABA (gamma aminobutyric acid) is also produced when meditating, and has powerful anti-anxiety properties.
 Finally, meditation also releases endorphins, which helps reduce stress.

 Likewise, CBD has become popular in the medical community as a treatment for anxiety.
 Studies have proved that consuming CBD significantly lowers anxiety symptoms.
 When consuming CBD, the brain show patterns that are consistent with anti-anxiety.